 Candlestick patterns are some of the most popular methods to analyze the price of a market.
 With various shapes and appearances, they are all unique, with different meanings.
-One popular candlestick pattern is the bullish belt hold.
+One popular pattern is the bullish belt hold candlestick.

 A bullish belt hold is a candlestick pattern that forms in a downtrend and suggests that the prevailing bearish trend might have come to an end.
 The bullish belt hold consists of two candles, with the first one being negative, and the second one gapping down while still closing around the close of the previous bar.

 In this article, we’ll have a closer look at the bullish belt hold and its meaning.
 You’ll also discover some powerful methods to remove false trades, which will be needed if you want to trade the pattern live.